SwathiKalahastri/Java-Test-Cases/README.md

 git clone https://github.com/username/repository-name.git

-**Run Tests: **Import the project into your IDE and run the test cases.
+**Run Tests:** Import the project into your IDE and run the test cases.

-**Modify and Extend: **Feel free to modify the test cases to suit your application needs or add new cases that may benefit other developers.
+**Modify and Extend :** Feel free to modify the test cases to suit your application needs or add new cases that may benefit other developers.

-Contributing
+**Contributing**

 Contributions are welcome!
 If you have test cases or improvements to share, please fork the repository, create a feature branch, and submit a pull request.
 Make sure to document any new test cases clearly and follow the coding conventions used in this repository.